bonsai-rx/docs/articles/documentation-style-guide.md

 ### Manual section

-For the `Manual` section we typically see these elements:
+For the `Manual` section we typically include the following elements:

-- Getting Started/Landing page - This typically includes a description of what the package does, how to install the package and funding/acknowledgements.
+- **Getting Started/Landing page** - This includes a description of what the package does, how to install the package, and any funding/acknowledgements.
 This belongs in `docs/index.md`.
-- Installation Instructions - If a package requires external dependencies or additional configuration it can be helpful to dedicate an extra page to this.
+- **Installation Instructions** - If a package requires external dependencies or additional configuration it can be helpful to dedicate an extra page to this.
-- Workflow/Conceptual Overview - Best illustrated with a flowchart or a basic workflow container.
+- **Workflow/Conceptual Overview** - Best supported by an accompanying flowchart or example workflow.

 Beyond that, there are many possible ways to organize the rest of the manual articles depending on the type of package that is being described.

 #### Individual operator articles